Rochester Community and Technical College: Academics

 RCTC offers certificates, diplomas, associate of arts degrees, associate of fine arts degrees, associate of science degrees, and associate of applied science degrees.

 Because of the proximity of Mayo Clinic to RCTC, many of the programs offered are medically focused, and a few are awarded in conjunction with the Mayo School of Health Sciences, including Cardiovascular Invasive Specialist, Clinical Research Coordinator, Clinical Neurophysiology Technology, and Histology.

 RCTC also offers a number of continuing education and custom training program for individuals, business, and industry.
 Services include designing specific training for organizations, allied health continuing education, entrepreneurship offerings, small business development, and continuing education of general interest.

 Accreditation

 RCTC is accredited by the Higher Learning Commission.
 Several programs of study are also accredited, including many of the medically related programs.

-Student life

-The Student Life program is one of the state's oldest and has more than 25 clubs, fine arts opportunities in music and theater, and many other options for student involvement.
+Athletics

 The RCTC Yellowjackets are the athletics team of RCTC athletic program.
 The Yellowjackets are members of the Minnesota College Athletic Conference and the National Junior College Athletic Association.
 They compete in ten varsity sports.

 In the 1960s, Rochester Junior College established a hockey program for its students with assistance from Ken Johannson of the Rochester Mustangs.